How to Dispose of Soil Properly (Without Getting Fined)

 Pro tip: Be honest about what you’re offering.
 Nobody wants to collect “topsoil” only to find it’s full of clay and rubble.

-Option 3: Take It to Your Local Tip
+Option 3: Take It to Your Local Tip / HWRC

-• 2-3 car boot loads per visit
+• Usually 2–3 car boot loads per visit

-• Clean soil only (no contamination)
+• Clean soil only (no bricks, no hardcore, no chemicals)

-• Some charge fees: £5-£20 per visit
+• Some councils now charge £5–£20 per visit for soil and rubble

 Option 4: Hire a Skip (Our Recommendation)